practicusai/app/docs/advanced.md

 Col[name of the column] = MY_UDF(..)
 ```

-ai2table supports defining your own User Defined Functions (UDFs) in a .dp file.
-If ai2table.apply_changes() function encounters a function name that it doesn't know, it will create a placeholder Python .py file for you to be completed later.
-The same will also happen if ai2table encounters an Excel function it doesn't recognize.
+Practicus AI supports defining your own User Defined Functions (UDFs) in a .dp file.
+If Practicus AI.apply_changes() function encounters a function name that it doesn't know, it will create a placeholder Python .py file for you to be completed later.
+The same will also happen if Practicus AI encounters an Excel function it doesn't recognize.

-ai2table custom function names follow Excel syntax: capitol letters, "A-Z" and numbers  "0-9", with the exception of an underscore  "_".
+Practicus AI custom function names follow Excel syntax: capitol letters, "A-Z" and numbers  "0-9", with the exception of an underscore  "_".
 For example MY_FUNCTION_2().
-MyFunction2() is not a valid Excel or ai2table function name.
+MyFunction2() is not a valid Excel or Practicus AI function name.

 Example: